Scattering diagrams for generalized cluster algebras: Reconstruct Reconstruct A prin

 \begin{proof} Part (1) essentially follows from the proof of \cite[Proposition 3.4]{gross2018canonical}.
 We are using a different monoid $P$ here, but the same proof still works with $J \coloneqq \mathfrak m_P = P\setminus M$.

 Part (2), as pointed out in the proof of \cite[Theorem 3.5]{gross2018canonical}, is again a special case of \cite[Section 4]{carl2010tropical}.
-Here the generality of the coordinates of $Q$ and $Q'$ is just to make sure that any broken line will not cross any joint of $\mathfrak D$.
-Modulo $\mathfrak m_P^k$, the independence of $\vartheta_{Q,m_0}$ on $Q$ within in one chamber follows from \cite[Lemma 4.7]{carl2010tropical}.
-The compatibility between $Q$ and $Q'$ in different chambers follow from \cite[Lemma 4.9]{carl2010tropical}.
+Here the generic condition on the coordinates of $Q$ and $Q'$ is just to make sure that any broken line does not cross any joint of $\mathfrak D$.
+Modulo $\mathfrak m_P^k$, the independence of $\vartheta_{Q,m_0}$ on $Q$ within one chamber follows from \cite[Lemma 4.7]{carl2010tropical}.
+The compatibility between $Q$ and $Q'$ in different chambers follows from \cite[Lemma 4.9]{carl2010tropical}.
 See also a more general discussion on the globalness of theta functions in \cite[Section 3.3]{gross2016theta}. \end{proof}

 In the case of generalized cluster scattering diagrams $\mathfrak D_{\mathbf s}$ (see \Cref{def: generalized cluster scattering}), the monoid $P$ is $M\oplus \bigoplus_{i\in I}\mathbb N^{r_i}$ (contained in $M\oplus \mathbb P$) with the natural projection $r$ to the direct summand $M$.
 We have the following properties of theta functions.